ZPGuiGroupWhu/ClusteringDirectionCentrality/README.md

 # Clustering by measuring local direction centrality for data with heterogeneous density and weak connectivity (CDC)

 We propose a novel Clustering algorithm by measuring Direction Centrality (CDC) locally.
 It adopts a density-independent metric based on the distribution of K-nearest neighbors (KNNs) to distinguish between internal and boundary points.
-The boundary points generate enclosed cages to bind the connections of internal points, thereby preventing cross-cluster connections and separating weakly-connected clusters.This paper has been published in ***Nature Communications***, and more details can be seen https://www.nature.com/articles/s41467-022-33136-9.
+The boundary points generate enclosed cages to bind the connections of internal points, thereby preventing cross-cluster connections and separating weakly-connected clusters.
+We present a interactive Deom at https://zpguigroupwhu.github.io/CDC-Introduction-Website/.
+This paper has been published in ***Nature Communications***, and more details can be seen https://www.nature.com/articles/s41467-022-33136-9.

 This is a toolkit for CDC cluster analysis on various applications, including ‘scRNA-seq Cluster’, ‘UCI Benchmark Test’, ‘Synthetic Data Analysis’, ‘CyTOF Cluster’, ‘Speaker Recognition’, ‘Face Recognition’.
 They are implemented using MATLAB, R and Python languages.